DougLau/tfon/tfon/README.md

 ## `.tfon` Format

-Any text editor can be used to create fonts in this format.
+Fonts in this format can be created with any text editor.
 There are two parts to the file: a **header** and a list of **characters**.

 The header contains 4 key/value pairs: